gbif/hp-gb32/registration.md

 Click here to register.
 ADD LINK

-The registration closes on XX XXXXXX 2024.
+The registration closes on 13 September 2024.

 If you have any questions regarding registration, please contact the GBIF Secretariat at [GB31@gbif.org](mailto:GB31@gbif.org).